RyanSelesnik/Ambient-Temperature-Measurement-System/README.md

 ### The Conversion Algorithm

-The main logic of the assembly code is based on the flowchart shown in Figure 4.
-Two interrupts are used: ADC conversion complete and Timer interrupt.
-Utilizing interrupts ensures that the interrupt handler is executed only when necessary, allowing other activities to occur in the background.
+The main logic for the assembly code is based on the flowchart in Figure 4.
+Two interrupts were used: an ADC conversion complete, and a Timer interrupt.
+The benefit of using interrupts is that the interrupt handler will only be executed when needed, thereby allowing other activities to happen in the background.

+A feature of the ADC is that when entering the idle sleep mode, a conversion will start to reduce noise from other circuitry within the MCU [2].
+Once the conversion is complete, the ADC complete interrupt will read the result from the ADC registers.
+Once the number is stored in a general-purpose register, a subroutine converts it to a temperature by making use of fixed-point arithmetic.
+The FMUL instruction allows for Q(n.m) multiplication.
+Equation (2) shows how FMUL is effectively multiplying the ADC value by 125 and shifting the result to the right 7 times.
+However, the result is shifted once more to be in the original 8-bit form.
+50 is then subtracted from the result to account for the output voltage at 0° C.

+$$
+TA = \frac{{ADC \times \frac{{V_{ref}}}}{{2^{\text{{resolution}}} \times T_c}}}{{T_0°C}} = \frac{{ADC \times \frac{{5000 \, \text{{mV}}}}{{1024 \times 10 \, \text{{mV}}}} - 50}}
+$$

+The temperature is separated into tens and units to display it on the seven-segment displays.
+The FMUL is used again by multiplying the temperature value by 26 and doing a logical shift to the right to get the tens value.
+The result is then multiplied by 10 and subtracted from the original temperature to get the units, as seen in Equation (3).

+\[
+Tens = \frac{{TA \times 26}}{{12}}
+\]

+\[
+Units = TA \times 10 - T
+\]

+Where \( T \) represents the temperature.

 ![Figure 3: Flow diagram showing the main logic for the code](./images/FlowDiag.png)

+*Figure 4: Flow diagram showing the main logic for the code*

 When the microcontroller enters idle sleep mode, a conversion is triggered to reduce noise.